-Cost of living is the amount of money needed to cover basic expenses such as housing, food, taxes and healthcare during a particular place and time period.
-Cost of living is often used to compare how expensive it is to live in one city compared to another.
+The cost of living is the amount of money needed to cover basic expenses such as housing, food, taxes, and healthcare during a particular place and time period.
+The cost of living is often used to compare how expensive it is to live in one city compared to another.
 Cost of living i.e. living expenses are linked to salary or wages.
 For example, if expenses are high in a city like New York, the wage level must also be high, so that people can be able to live there.

 Living Expense Index